MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-getstarted.md

 - [Publish](bot-publish-add-to-directory.md) your bot to Bot Directory

 ## Dive deeper
-In this walkthrough, you created a simple bot using the Bot Builder SDK for Node.js.
+In this tutorial, you created a simple bot using the Bot Builder SDK for Node.js.
-For more details about building great bots, see the following topics:
+To continue getting started and learn more about building great bots, see:

 > [!NOTE]
 > Content coming soon.